paithiov909/gibasa/README.md

 ## Overview

-Gibasa is a plain ‘Rcpp’ wrapper of ‘MeCab’, a CJK tokenizer and morphological analysis tool for R.
+Gibasa is a plain ‘Rcpp’ wrapper of ‘MeCab’, a CJK (Chinese, Japanese, and Korean) tokenizer and morphological analysis tool for R.

 The main goal of gibasa package is to provide an alternative to `tidytext::unnest_tokens` for CJK text data.
 For analyzing CJK text